 - Keep writing!

 If you don't like the response you receive, then write back.

 - High impact letters

-These are from a well-known person such as a religious leader, politician, Nobel laureate, member of the royal family, musician or celebrity.
+These are from a well-known person such as a religious leader, politician, Nobel laureate, member of a royal family, musician, or celebrity.

 - Letters from groups

 Landmine survivors, military veterans, prominent religious leaders or other sectors in the community sign a letter to a lobbying target.